 Proposals should be precise and include sufficient details and references for a critical review.
-Please keep in mind when planning/writing your proposal that it should also address the underlying purpose of STEM Education.
+When planning and writing your proposal, please ensure that it also addresses the core purpose of STEM education.

 The length of the proposal can be up to 1000 words, including references, tables and figures.
 Please consider using the following structure, if applicable: